Properties are handled with analysis algorithms in the same way in which they are handled in Athena/Gaudi.

 AnaToolHandle::declarePropertyForto declare the property

 The main purpose of algorithm properties is to be able to customize them during the configuration step.
-If you use the python configuration this is straightforward.
+Using the python configuration this is straightforward.

 Go back to the